-The above formulation of a null hypothesis is quite general, as many common parameter restrictions can be written in the form (see the aforementioned introductory lecture).
+The above formulation of a null hypothesis is quite general, as many common parameter restrictions can be written in the form .
+To understand why you should read the introductory lecture on Hypothesis testing in a maximum likelihood framework.

 The test statistic, called likelihood ratio statistic, iswhere is the sample size.